ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 /.well-known/api-catalog URI to allow their existing format to be returned.

-## Nesting API Catalog links {#nest}
+## Nesting API catalog links {#nest}

-An API Catalog may itself contain links to other API Catalogs, by using the 'api-catalog' relation type for each link.
+An API catalog may itself contain links to other API catalogs, by using the 'api-catalog' relation type for each link.
 An example of this is given in {{api-catalog-example-linkset-nesting}}.